exo-addons/google-docs-extension/README.md

     google-docs.accountEmail=mygreatcompany@gmail.com
     google-docs.privateKeyFilePath=/path/to/my/private/key/4314ebd80f114feef1f19ad6e8b27ad144847144-privatekey.p12

-The google-docs.serviceEmail parameter is the Client ID of the service account (available in your Google console, see previous screenshot).
+The google-docs.serviceEmail parameter is the Email address of the service account (available in your Google console, see previous screenshot).
 The google-docs.accountEmail parameter is your Google account.
 The google-docs.privateKeyFilePath parameter is the path to your previously downloaded private key.